-- Students must submit a Petition to Graduate to the Registrar's Office by the posted deadline. - Students must purchase appropriate academic regalia\ by the posted deadline. - \ Regalia must be purchased from NewSchool's authorized vendor.
+- 1. Students must submit a Petition to Graduate to the Registrar's Office by the posted deadline. - 2.
+Students must have appropriate academic regalia.

 QUALIFICATIONS PARTICIPATE IN THE COMMENCEMENT CEREMONY

 The individual who is seeking to participate in commencement must be within 15 credits of graduation.
 In addition to the credit requirement, these credits must be completed no later than the end of the fall quarter following the spring commencement ceremony.